 Home staging professionals appreciate the value of a well-placed picture.
 How and where you hang your photos and paintings can make or break your decor.
-Whether you are a designer, home staging expert or simply love to decorate your space, knowing the tricks and tips for hanging pictures can make your life a whole lot more fun.
+Whether you are a designer, home staging expert, or simply love to decorate your space, knowing the trick to hanging pictures can make it a whole lot more fun.

 Home staging experts know that a little prior planning can go a long way toward making your space look incredible.
 When you have decided which pieces of art or photos to hang, create a full-sized, labeled paper template for each piece.
-With low-stick adhesive, place each template on the wall to see exactly how the layout will be.
-Before you pick up a hammer or screwdriver, consider the weight of each piece and what what type of mounting each will allow.
-Also, another home staging trick is using your paper templates to locate the correct place to put each mount, drilling or hammering right through the paper and ripping it off when you are done.
+With low-stick adhesive, place each template on the wall to see exactly how the layout will look.